 - 1. Key concept, written in CAPITAL LETTERS only the first time it is mentioned - 2.
-Example of key concept - 3.
+Example of key concept from your own observations or experiences - 3.
 Explanation of what makes the example a good illustration of the key concept - 4.
 Further analysis, which is likely to be integrated with the explanation in higher quality papers, but can stand alone as well.
 In Ed Psych, the focus is on using the example as a vehicle for reflection on experiences in teaching or learning.